Why I cried all the way through Bohemian Rhapsody

-You see, I believe in the church, as I believe in God too, but I also believe the church can be better, I believe Jesus didn’t just come to earth to die.
-He also came to live and for all those years that he lived he was teaching US how to live. …not how to be good Christians or good believers but how to be the best versions of ourselves that we can be.
-That’s why Jesus never said “put your faith in me” but he did say “follow me” “do as I do” , “live your life like I do” and what did he do?
+You see, I believe in the church, as I believe in God too, but I also believe the church can be better.
+I believe Jesus didn’t just come to earth to die he also came to live.
+For all those years that he lived he was teaching us how to live. …not how to be good Christians or good believers but how to be the best versions of ourselves.
+That’s why Jesus never said “put your faith in my teachings”.
+He did say “follow me” “do as I do” , “live your life like I do” and what did he do?

 And He reached out to the outcast, to the poor and the needy and those most despised in society.

 I believe in a church that lives, that loves and that serves.
 I believe in a church that isn’t continually drawing circles round itself to define where evil ends and good begins.
-I believe in a church that is inclusive, that sees the good in people, that has hope for everyone, a church that looks for God in people.
+I also believe in a church that is inclusive.
+A church that sees the good in people, and brings hope for everyone. a church that looks for Divine characteristics in people.

-I do warn you though if you start looking for God in people and stop looking for the sin you’re going to find him in the weirdest most unlikely places!
-And when you do be ready for the compassion overload.
-You see when you only see the goodness you also feel the pain, I call it Enlightened Empathy
+one word of warning though if you start looking for God in people and you stop looking for the sin.
+You are going to find him in the weirdest most unlikely places!
+When you do, be ready for the compassion overload.
+When you only see the goodness you also feel the pain, I call it “enlightened empathy”.

 I wept because I finally found God In Freddie Mercury albeit 40 years too late!
-And I wept because now his pain has become my pain, you were right Freddie, you were born to perform it was your calling, your great commission I wish you could have known Gods Endorsement earlier in your life “YOU ARE VERY GOOD”.
+I wept because now his pain has become my pain.
+You were right Freddie, you were born to perform it was your calling, your great commission.
+I wish you could have known Gods Endorsement earlier in your life “YOU ARE VERY GOOD”.
 RIP my brother!

-This new generation of young believers have a unique opportunity to do church better, to learn from the mistakes of the past.
-To be authentic, genuine and honest.
-If they do then the future of the Christianity in the UK is indeed very bright and it will prove to be a positive force in our communities!!
+This new generation of young believers have a unique opportunity to do church better.
+They are learning from the mistakes of the past. they chose to be authentic, genuine and honest.
+If they do then the future of Christianity in the UK is indeed very bright.
+It will prove to be a positive force in our communities!!

 also published here